TasneemJawabreh/starter_project/README.md

 ### 2-Open the Project in a Browser
 you can access the Web App usining this url `http://localhost:8000`
 ### 3-test the project
-you can test the app using different urls .
+you can test the app using different urls or by runing  `npm run test`.

 ## Dependencies